Snowfork/snowbridge/docs/specs/xcmp.md

 Our parachain will support cross-parachain token transfers using [XCMP](https://github.com/paritytech/xcm-format/blob/master/README.md).

 Other parachains wanting to participate in asset transfers will need to hold sovereign reserves in our parachain.
+This implies a unilateral trust model where:

+- Participating parachains must trust our parachain in its role as the reserve chain
+- Our parachain does not need not trust the participants

 ## Scenarios